Active in Chicago, Ill.

 - Claire Zeisler papers, 1903-1992

-- Image Gallery items from other collections related to Zeisler, Claire
+- Image and Media Gallery items from other collections related to Zeisler, Claire

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Claire Zeisler, 1981 June, Archives of American Art, Smithsonian Institution.